 When shipped from the factory, the M-Drive provides a separate individually settable setpoint for each scaling format.
 That is, one for Primary Mode and one for Secondary Mode.
 The relevant setpoint is automatically presented in the display when the "Set Speed" key is pressed.
 To illustrate, assume the M-Drive is being operated under Master Format (Primary Mode), and 1234 has been entered as a setpoint.
 If the operator presses the "Set Speed" key, 1234 appears in the display.
 If the M-Drive is then switched to Follower Format (Secondary Mode), a separate setpoint reserved for Follower Format appears in the display.
-Assume that 1.000 is now entered for the Follower Format as the operative setpoint for Master Mode.
+Assume that 1.000 is now entered for the Follower Format Setpoint, and the M-Drive is then returned to Master Format.
+1234 would then reappear as the operative setpoint for Master Mode.